8. Forcing people to work

 “The evidence showed that workers destined for the Reich were sent under guard to Germany, often packed in trains without adequate heat, food, clothing or sanitary facilities.
 The evidence further showed that the treatment of the labourers in Germany in many cases was brutal and degrading.
 The evidence relating to the Krupp Works at Essen showed that punishments of the most cruel kind were inflicted on the workers.”

-The Nazi system of forced labour generated a significant amount of bureaucracy.
-The subsequent tribunal sitting in judgment in the case of U.S.A v.
-Erhard Milch described the bureaucracy as a cover for exploitative and murderous intent:
+The Nazi system of forced labour sought to hide the coercion behind a significant amount of bureaucracy.
+In the subsequent tribunal sitting in judgment in the case of U.S.A v.
+Erhard Milch the Tribunal stated:

 Sources: